5 Signs You Should Turn Down a Writing Project

 – They do have a large project and would like you to give them a good deal.

-– They do not have a large project and simply want to negotiate a low rate at the promise of a large project.
+– They do not have a large project and simply want to negotiate a low rate in exchange for the promise of a large project.

 If a client really does plan on giving you that ‘large’ project at the bulk discounted rate you are offering, they should also be willing to make an advance payment for the entire project and not just a small portion of it.
 Any dilly-dallying on their part should raise warning signals in your head.

-At the end of the day, turning down a writing assignment is not easy.
+At the end of the day, it is not easy to turn down a writing project or assignment.
 However, if your gut tells you something is amiss, trust those feelings and make a decision that is best for you.
+Saying no may save you a lot of time, which you can use to work on the right client and project.